alekseyzimin/masurca/README.md

 •	SUSE Linux 16 and up

+WARNING:  installing MaSuRCA via Bioconda is not supported, and may result in broken installation due to conflicts with other packages, especially Mummer package.
+If you get errors during assembly related to mummer.pm, remove the Bioconda from your path by editing your .bashrc.

 ## Hardware requirements.
 The hardware requirements vary with the size of the genome project.
 Both Intel and AMD x64 architectures are supported.
 The general guidelines for hardware configuration are as follows: